SysKitTeam/docs-point/point-collaborators/reporting/syskit-glossary-icons.md

 Below is a list and explanation for all the icons used for the content, numbered and correlating to the included image.

-For more explanations on the terms, click on the names to be redirected to the Microsoft 365 Glossary.
+For more explanations of the terms, click on the names to be redirected to the Microsoft 365 Glossary.

 * [**Lists (1)**](https://learn.microsoft.com/en-us/microsoft-365/community/glossary#list)
 * [**SharePoint Groups (2)**](https://support.microsoft.com/en-us/office/create-a-team-site-in-sharepoint-ef10c1e7-15f3-42a3-98aa-b5972711777d)